 Can I Tow an RV with my Minivan?

-While many families tow a trailer or fifth wheel with a minivan, keep in mind that most minivans are limited to a 3,500-pound towing capacity.
+While many families tow a pop up camper or small travel trailer with a minivan, keep in mind that most minivans are limited to a 3,500-pound towing capacity.
 Minivans are built to be people haulers, often on unibody frames that offer more passenger room and comfort; their primary purpose isn’t for towing.